 The students at Michigan State University have proved that international outreach is not just restricted to faculty/college leadership.
 When the delta variant of coronavirus was surging across India, a group of the college’s students was able to raise $40,000 in under a week to donate to a number of international charitable organizations.
 In October 2021, The college also announced an official partnership with the Peace Corps to help with volunteer preparation.
 These are just two of many examples of the college expanding international ties in the last year.
 Best College notes that Michigan State University has the 11th highest number of international students of any American college.
 Times Higher Education considers it to be the world’s 86th most international college.

 23. Arizona State University

 Thanks to Arizona State University’s international connections, students have been able to gain a wide range of perspectives in their education, even during the pandemic.
-For instance, in the last year, students of conservation have been able to be lectured by and talk with wildlife conservationists around the world via video conferencing.
-The college is also consistently creating new opportunities for it to have a physical impact upon other countries, such as recently being awarded $2.6 million from the US Department of State to advance transitional justice in Ukraine and South Sudan.
+For instance, in the last year, students of conservation have been able to be lectured by and talked with wildlife conservationists around the world via video conferencing.
+The college is also consistently creating new opportunities for it to have a physical impact on other countries, such as recently being awarded $2.6 million from the US Department of State to advance transitional justice in Ukraine and South Sudan.
 In late 2020, the college’s students won a global hackathon for outlining a method of containing the spread of coronavirus by combining artificial intelligence with internet-connected thermal imaging cameras.
 Best Colleges notes that Arizona State University has the fifth most international students of any US college.
 Times Higher Education names the college the 94th most international university in the world.

 22. Carnegie Mellon University